-- 3 units of English; - 3 other unit 3/4 sequences (6 units).
+- 3 units of English (including Unit 3 & 4); - 3 other unit 3/4 sequences (6 units).

 The 16 units may include an unlimited number of units of Vocational Education and Training (VET).

 For the purposes of obtaining an ATAR, students must complete a 3/4 sequence from the English grouping and at least 3 other scored 3/4 sequences, scored VET studies or 10% non scored VET studies.